Liturgy as Source of Life

 Lectors proclaim the Word of God clearly and understandably so that all who hear may respond.

 Liturgy Action Ministry

-The members of this ministry help with assembling worship aides, formation packets, and mail-outs, as well as provide assistance during Holy Week and Christmas week.
+The members of this ministry help with printing of formation packets, preparation of the church for weekend Masses, as well as provide assistance during Holy Week and Christmas.